Get started:

 • Category B (Break) – It is too damaged to repair, but some parts can be salvaged and reused.
 The car itself cannot return to the road.

-• Category S (Structurally Damaged, Repairable) – The car has chassis damage but can be fixed.
+• Category S (Structurally Damaged, Repairable) – The car has significant structural damage but can be repaired and returned to the road.
 It must be re-registered with the DVLA before driving again.

 • Category N (Non-Structurally Damaged, Repairable) – The damage is mostly cosmetic or non-structural (e.g., electrical faults); the car does not need to be re-registered but must be roadworthy before driving.